Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-04-clang-four-loop.md

 }
 ```

 This should test if our `for` and `four` loops work.
-Now we build the program with the new clang that's in `llvm-project/build/bin` like so: `bin/clang four_test.c -o four_test`.
+Now we build the program with the new clang that's located in `llvm-project/build/bin` like so: `bin/clang four_test.c -o four_test`.
 Now run it and check the output!

 ```
 AJ@AJs-Macbook-Pro build % ./four_test